-It’s the New Year, the chance to start fresh with your goals and to-do list.
-We often get super ambitious at the beginning of the year, hoping to accomplish everything at once.
-No matter where your focus is, balancing work and family life, studying for exams, or just moving yourself to the next stage in life, it can be daunting to get it all done efficiently.
-Here are my tips for organizing your life to help you get it all done.
+Sometimes life is overwhelming.
+We have so many things to take care of—our careers, our families, our finances, our homes, ourselves—that it can feel impossible to find time to conquer our goals.
+We’re often super ambitious at the beginning of the year, hoping to accomplish many things at once, but we slack off once life becomes busier and unexpected problems arise.
+No matter where your focus is—whether it’s balancing work and family life, studying for exams, or moving to the next stage in life—it can be daunting to get it all done efficiently.
+Here are my tips for organizing your life to help you get everything done.

-I know it sounds like an impossible task, but by having a schedule you create order in your life.
+I know it sounds simple, but creating and sticking to a schedule creates order in your life.
 Even with my hectic routine, I manage to plan my calendar to get the most out of my day.
 Getting up at the same time every day will set your internal clock, which is the first step to setting your schedule.
 I block off the first 20 minutes of my morning to have warm lemon water with cayenne pepper and read the emails that have come in overnight.
-I find this gives time for my body to wake up and mind to become alert.
+This gives me time for my body to wake up and my mind to become alert.

-Meetings and appointments can make your mornings and afternoons unpredictable, so I rely on the evenings to get myself back on track.
-Having dinner around the same time every night will allow you a set number of hours each evening wrap up your daily goals.
-The most important step is getting to bed at a decent time, which will vary person to person (for me it is 11 pm).
-This ritual will help ensure a good night sleep to start your day feeling refreshed and help you get it all done.
+Meetings and appointments can make mornings and afternoons unpredictable, so I rely on evenings to get myself back on track.
+Having dinner around the same time every night allows you a set number of hours each evening to wrap up your daily goals.
+An important step in this process is getting to bed at a decent time.
+Although the definition of “decent” will vary from person to person (for me, it is 11:00 P.M.), this ritual will help you to get a good night’s sleep so you can start the next day feeling refreshed and ready to get it all done.

 Learn to Prioritize